paulchernoch/feel/src/execution/engine-design.md

 In the "code" below, "left" is the left operand, normally a list, and "right" is the right operand, normally a number, but maybe a filter expression.

+The strings used in this spec are the string representations of the OpCodes, which are more concise and a little cryptic.

 This will necessitate creating more OpCodes, inspired by the Forth language.
 In the descriptions below, the rightmost item is the top item on the stack.